openpencil/bayesianmice/yap_workflow.md

 Taxonomic classification of the 16S and ITS sequences was performed using [YAP][YAP], a computationally optimized bioinformatics workflow.
 The workflow was run on a distributed computing cluster managed by the [Univa Grid Engine][Univa].

 ######Preliminary Processing and Quality Checks
-Within YAP, the 454 sequencer-generated SFF files were converted into FASTA and qual files using [sffinfo][sffinfo] from the Roche SFF Tools software package.
+Within YAP, the 454 sequencer-generated SFF files were converted into FASTA and qual files using _sffinfo_ from the Roche SFF Tools software package.
 After demultiplexing the sequences with mothur[^1], quality filtering of the sequences was performed using mothur’s implementation of PyroNoise[^2],[^3].
 Sequences shorter than 220 bases were discarded[^4] and sequences spanning the V4 and the V5 regions of the 16S rDNA were retained.
 Duplicate sequences were collapsed and 454 hybrid sequences were removed with CD-HIT-454[^5a],[^6].
 The sequences were then aligned against the 16S SILVA database to verify their 16S origins and to ensure that the sequences were correctly positioned on the V4 and V5 regions[^7].
 Using the uchime implementation in mothur and the 16S SILVA database, multi-organism hybrid-sequences and chimeras were discarded[^8].
 Segments with coverage lower than 90% of the maximum coverage were trimmed from the sequences.

 ###### Clustering and Taxonomic Assignment
 CD-HIT-EST, a module of the CD-HIT suite, was used to cluster the sequences at the 97% similarity level to produce operational taxonomic units (OTU)[^5b],[^9].
 Taxonomical classification of the final set of reads was performed using mothur’s implementation of a naive Bayes classifier[^10] trained on a normalized RDP training dataset[^11].
 Sequence counts for any given taxon were obtained by summing the cluster sizes of all OTUs that were classified as that taxon.